 In most employer-sponsored group health plans, employees pay their share of the premiums from pretax deductions.
 That means the amount is deducted from your gross pay, which is money that has not yet been subjected to tax.
 Such pretax health insurance is a common employee fringe benefit.
-By deducting the amounts prior to taxation, your total taxable income is reduced.
+By deducting the amounts prior to taxation as part of your employee benefits, your total taxable income is reduced.

 Federal taxes and state taxes are not levied on pretax health insurance amounts.
 For federal purposes, that includes Federal Insurance Contributions Act (FICA) taxes, comprised of Social Security and Medicare taxes.
-For 2017, FICA taxes of 6.2 percent are imposed on wages up to $127,200, and Medicare taxes of 1.45 percent are imposed on all wages.
+For 2017, FICA taxes of 6.2 percent are imposed on wages up to $127,200 and up to $128,400 for 2018, and Medicare taxes of 1.45 percent are imposed on all wages in both those years.
 For example, if your annual pretax health premium is $2,500, you are free from paying ordinary income tax on this money and will save $155 in Social Security tax and $36.25 in Medicare tax.

 But there’s a bit of a downside to this.
 Because these funds are not included in your Social Security wages, the Social Security Administration doesn’t count them when compiling your eventual retirement benefits, so it could reduce those payments.
 However, the difference between what you save on Social Security taxes and what you lose in potential benefits is likely a wash.
 When you consider that you’re saving money on federal and state income taxes, along with Social Security and Medicare taxes, it’s definitely a win.